j-andrews7/Pipelines/ChIP_Seq_Pipeline.md

-####-Analysis-####
+### Other Useful Scripts
+These scripts might be useful for other analyses, but they're pretty complex, so I'm not going to go into them much here.
+Just read their usage statements to figure out what they do/how to use them.

---Get genes in range of a loci, given a GTF file containing genes.
+Get genes in range of a loci, given a GTF file containing genes.
 Can also filter out those that overlap a TSS, etc. Useful for identifying REs that aren't promoters.
-Again, may want to read the script itself, as it has a number of options. get_genes_in_range.py
+Again, may want to read the script itself, as it has a number of options.
+`get_genes_in_range.py`

---To do a variety of analyses between samples, use below script.
+To do a variety of analyses between samples, use below script.
 Reading it is your best bet, it has many options that grant it power and flexibility.
-Analyze_Loci.py

-#####-UCSC VISUALIZATION-#####
-#Can create bedgraph files from the original fold change values for viewing in UCSC.

-RECOMMENDED:
-Just use the avg_fc_vals_by_celltype.py and MakeUCSC.py scripts on the condensed bins and uncondensed bins respectively.
-They will create gzipped bedgraph files for each data column for you and save a lot of time.

-#Create normalized tracks from QN on non-condensed bins for the samples/marks of interest.
-#These serve as useful comparators when viewing FC between cell types for each samples.
-Get the first three columns and sample column using awk.
-awk -F'\t' '{print $1,$2,$3, $23}' OFS="\t" <input.txt> > <output.txt>

-#Remove header from file in EmEditor, Textwrangler, using awk or sed, whatever.
-Chromosome end must also be corrected.
-#Use the below script, as the binned end of chromosome isn't exact.
-UCSC requires exact ends.
-python3 chrom_bin_fix.py <input.bg> <output.bg>

-#Then upload data into UCSC.
-#For uploading, the track line NEEDS TO BE IN THE FILE.
-Otherwise it will just load as a BED file and won't display properly.
+Good for comparisons between groups of samples, as it can calculate fold changes, p-vals, etc.
+`Analyze_Loci.py`